What is the main source of law authorising this entity form?

 Are different classes of ownership interests possible?
 If so, what are some examples of different classes?

-Priority shares are shares that give their holders a number of priority rights (besides “regular” rights), for example, priority in the payment of pre-determined amounts or percentages of the nominal value of shares or profits, priority in the payment upon liquidation of the company and other rights determined by the Statutes.
+Priority shares give their holders a number of priority rights (besides “regular” rights), for example, priority in the payment of pre-determined amounts or percentages of the nominal value of shares or profits, priority in the payment upon liquidation of the company and other rights determined by the Statutes.

-Shares with the same rights from a class of shares.
+Shares with the same rights form a class of shares.
 Priority shares may be non-voting shares.
 Priority stocks are furthermore divided in classes which may be Cumulative or Participative shares.

 What documentation is required for the transfer of ownership interests?

-For the transfer of shares, the agreement (for the sale of shares) is required (if applicable) and a transfer order submitted to Central Securities Clearing Corporation.
-Transfer orders may be submitted only through the members of the Central Securities Clearing Corporation (i.e., Slovenian brokers), the acquirer therefore requires a brokerage account opened in Slovenia.
+For the transfer of shares, an agreement (for the sale of shares) is required (if applicable) and a transfer order is submitted to Central Securities Clearing Corporation.
+Transfer orders may be submitted only through the members of the Central Securities Clearing Corporation (i.e. Slovenian brokers), the acquirer therefore requires a brokerage account opened in Slovenia.

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?

-Submission to Central Securities Clearing Corporation and brokerage account as mentioned above.
+Submission to the Central Securities Clearing Corporation and a brokerage account as mentioned above.

 Are there any applicable stamp duties imposed when transferring ownership interests?